Nestled high in the Canadian Rockies, tucked away in a cozy bowl amid the mountains, lies a picturesque alpine town full of beauty and wonder: Banff.

 - Food nearby: Grab a bite at Plain of Six Glaciers Tea House

-Lake Louise is one of Banff National Park’s most treasured attractions.
+Lake Louise is one of Banff National Park’s most treasured attractions, and one of Canada’s most beautiful places.
 It’s a quaint hamlet set on one of the most visually striking lakes you’ll ever see, in an impossibly scenic setting.

 The lake is world-renowned for its jaw-dropping shade of turquoise.
 You may have come across pictures of it and smirked in disbelief, chalking it up to the age of photoshop and Instagram filters.
 But we assure you, the color of Lake Louise is real, and entirely natural.